|

 basic solutions that apply to public service hospitalization.
 And as a stranger I will make a plea for

 tolerance for a slightly mechanistic approach.
 There is a reason for this.
-You
+You already

-healthcare, it hardly needs to be revisited.
+hardly needs to be revisited.
+But if

-be in a position to understand the interaction between the mechanics and the
+position to understand the interaction between the mechanics and the

 variability and uncertainty.
 If the